Caspian cobra: Toxic effects

 Naja oxiana is regarded as the most dangerous snake in Central Asia and is one of the venomous snakes with a high mortality rate.
 It is one of the most dangerous elapid species in the world.
-A bite from this species will cause severe pain and swelling at the site of the bite, along with rapid onset of prominent neurotoxicity.
-Weakness, drowsiness, ataxia, hypotension, and paralysis of throat and limbs may appear in less than one hour after the bite.
+A bite from this species will cause severe pain and swelling at the site of the bite, along with the rapid onset of prominent neurotoxicity.
+Weakness, drowsiness, ataxia, hypotension, and paralysis of the throat and limbs may appear in less than one hour after the bite.
 In a study, the first signs and symptoms of envenomation appeared within 15 minutes post-envenomation.
 Without medical treatment, symptoms rapidly worsen and death can occur soon after a bite due to respiratory failure.
 As with all species of cobra, there is great variation in venom toxicity and composition based on diet and geographical location.
 Venom toxicity is highest (least lethal) among specimens in the eastern parts of their geographical range (Indian and Pakistani specimens) with a value of around 0.2 mg/kg.
 Specimens from Iran, Uzbekistan, northeastern Afghanistan, and Turkmenistan can have considerably more potent venoms.
-Onset of symptoms are rapid and are extremely painful.
+The onset of symptoms is rapid and are extremely painful.
 Without treatment, death is likely and depending on the nature of the bite, the potency of the venom and the amount, death can occur in as little as 45 minutes or may be prolonged for up to 24 hours.